 In the remainder of the paper, I provide further theoretical context for the object φ -agreement vs. clitic doubling distinction across Inuit.
 Why is it that Kalaallisut has object φ -agreement while Inuktitut has object clitic doubling, rather than the other way around?
-Moreover, from an acquisition standpoint, what might be the cues that allow learners to arrive at these two distinct underlying structures?
+Moreover, why do the morphological properties seen in Inuktitut appear so idiosyncratic from the perspective of clitic doubling cross-linguistically?26 And, finally, from an acquisition standpoint, what might be the cues that allow learners to arrive at these two distinct underlying structures?